How to Unlock the Visionary Leadership Style (12 Key Characteristics)

 9 – Magnetic

 Visionary leaders are inclusive, inviting others to make the vision their own.
-They attract talented people who are passionate about what they do, and who are inspired by the company’s big picture.
+They attract talented individuals who are passionate about their work and inspired by the company’s big picture.

 They create thriving, innovative cultures where individuals have the freedom to create their best work and take pride in their efforts.
 Visionary leaders bring out the best in their people.